AllMyChanges/alabaster/docs/customization.rst

 Customization
 =============

+.. warning:: This page is not reworked yet, and copied from Alabaster.

 Alabaster's behavior & style can be customized in multiple ways:

 * Various template-level or nontrivial-style settings can be configured via